Michael L. Klein

-Michael Lawrence Klein NAS (born March 13, 1940 in London, England) is Laura H. Carnell Professor of Science and Director of the Institute for Computational Molecular Science in the College of Science and Technology at Temple University in Philadelphia, USA.
+Michael Lawrence Klein NAS (born March 13, 1940, in London, England) is Laura H. Carnell Professor of Science and director of the Institute for Computational Molecular Science in the college of science and technology at Temple University in Philadelphia, US.
 He was previously the Hepburn Professor of Physical Science in the Center for Molecular Modeling at the University of Pennsylvania.
-Currently, he serves as the Dean of the College of Science and Technology and has since 2013.

 Education and early life

 Klein, a British native, was naturalized in the United States in 1993.
 Klein obtained a B.Sc. from the University of Bristol in 1961, followed by a Ph.D. in 1964.
 His research career includes the fields of chemistry and physics.
 Klein was a CIBA-Geigy Research Fellow of Physics at the University of Genoa in Italy from 1964-1965.
 Then went on to complete his chemistry research as an ICI Research Fellow at the University of Bristol from 1965-1967.
 His education and career then moved to the United States in 1967 where he served as a Research Associate of Physics at Rutgers University in New Jersey.